pmss-robotics/24232-FTC26/README.md

  * Updated DcMotor API
  * Enable read mode on new address in setI2cAddress
  * Fix so that driver station app resets the gamepads when switching OpModes.
- * USB-related code changes to make USB comm more responsive and to display more explicit error messages.
+ * USB-related code changes to make USB comm more responsive and to display more explicit error drive.messages.
   - Fix so that USB will recover properly if the USB bus returns garbage data.
-  - Fix USB initializtion race condition.
+  - Fix USB initialization race condition.
   - Better error reporting during FTDI open.
   - More explicit messages during USB failures.
   - Fixed bug so that USB device is closed if event loop teardown method was not called.